Professor Gubela Mji (Head of the Department)

 Tel: 021 938 9180

-Maria van Zyl studied Occupational Therapy at the University of Stellenbosch.
+Mrs Maria van Zyl studied Occupational Therapy at the University of Stellenbosch.
 After graduating in 2002, and completing her year of community service in the North West Province, Maria spent some time in England working for Social Services and the NHS.
 When she returned to South Africa, she started working in a private paediatric practice.
-She is now appointed at the Centre for Rehabilitation Studies as a part time undergraduate coordinator for the MBChB rehabilitation module and has been involved with this program and facilitation of medical students.
-She works closely with the division of Interprofessional Education and Practice in the Centre for Health Professions Education at Stellenbosch University and has a passion to assist in the development of future change agents who are respectful team players and see the patient and his/ her family as the central, most important member of the team.
+Maria has been working at the Centre for Rehabilitation Studies since 2008.
+She is primarily involved in the MBChB curriculum offering lectures and practical experience in disability and rehabilitation in the Health in Context, Introduction to Clinical Medicine, Dr as Change Agent in Communities and Primary Health Care clinical modules.
+She is actively involved in the MBChB curriculum renewal process at Stellenbosch University and has a passion to assist in the development of future change agents who are respectful team players and see the patient and his/ her family as the central, most important member of the team.

 Mrs Hillary Lane (AfriNEAD Coordinator)